Click here for current wildfire information in Central Oregon including up-to-date conditions and restrictions.

 Along with its family-friendly downhill skiing area, Hoodoo Ski Area at Santiam Pass grooms about 18 km of cross-country skiing adjacent to its slopes.
 The lower loops feature gentle rolling terrain and one more challenging out and back hill.
 More expert-level cross-country skiing can be found up high at the 8.8 kilometer Skyliner trail system.
 The area offers lessons and rentals and grooms trails on weekends and some holiday Mondays.

 If you want to turn your day skiing into a week-long all inclusive vacation, Black Butte Ranch, the official lodging for Hoodoo Ski Resort, is just 15 minutes away from Hoodoo, and also offers its own groomed trails when there’s enough snow.
-You can cross country ski and snowshoe around their Big Meadow Golf Course on groomed trails (if they have six inches of snow or more).
+You can cross-country ski and snowshoe around their Big Meadow Golf Course on groomed trails (if they have six inches of snow or more).
 If you didn’t bring your own equipment, you can rent cross country skiing equipment at Glaze Meadow Rental Shop.

 Ray Benson Sno-Park